 Step 3 – Delete the IDs for your pasted-in fields.

 According to HubSpot developer Anthony Pizzuro, it is a good idea to clear the HubSpot IDs for the fields you are pasting in.
-This ID is generated automatically, and could conflict with the original module’s ID if they are on the same page.
+This ID is generated automatically, and could in theory conflict with the original module’s ID if they are on the same page.

 Step 4 - Upload to the HubSpot server